OfficeDev/PowerPoint-Add-in-Timer/README.md

 This sample requires the following:

   - Visual Studio 2013 with Update 5 or Visual Studio 2015.
-  - PowerPoint 2013 or PowerPoint 2016
+  - PowerPoint 2013 or PowerPoint 2016.
   - Internet Explorer 9, which must be installed but doesn't have to be the default browser.
-  - One of the following as the default browser: Internet Explorer 9, Safari 5.0.6, Firefox 5, or Chrome 13
+  - One of the following as the default browser: Internet Explorer 9, Safari 5.0.6, Firefox 5, or Chrome 13.
-  - Familiarity with JavaScript programming
+  - Familiarity with JavaScript programming.

 <a name="codedescription"></a>
 ## Description of the code